 Variable annuities can be very attractive to investors for several reasons.
 They enable you to potentially benefit from market upside by investing in mutual-fund like sub-accounts.
 They also provide protection in a down market, and come with various optional annuity riders — such as death benefits to provide for your heirs, guaranteed minimum income benefits that guarantee a minimum rate of growth (often as high as 5% annually), and lifetime income benefits that guarantee you a regular monthly, quarterly, or annual payment for your lifetime, even if your account balance goes to zero.
 Follow these links to learn more, and research variable annuities at your own pace.

 Complete the form on the right and we will prepare a free Personal Annuity Rate Report.
-And don’t hesitate to contact us with specific questions or to speak with an Annuity FYI Affiliate.
+And don’t hesitate to contact us with specific questions or to speak with a licensed financial professional.

 What is a Variable Annuity?

 A variable annuity is a contract between you and an insurance company.
 You open an account with funds typically earmarked for your retirement.
 The insurance company invests your money in a selection of mutual fund-like investments (called “sub-accounts”).
 Your account value can grow or shrink with the underlying investments, just like with a mutual fund (hence the term “variable”).
 But with a variable annuity, the insurance company provides insurance on your investment in the event that market performance is poor and your account balance decreases (we will elaborate on how your investment is insured in the next section, “The Insurance Side of Variable Annuities”).

 One of the advantages of variable annuities is that, like retirement plans such as 401ks and IRAs, all capital in an annuity grows and compounds tax-deferred until you begin making withdrawals.
 But unlike retirement plans, there is no limit to how much you can invest in annuities.

 The Insurance Side of Variable Annuities